 If you are reading this post, you necessarily belong to one of those categories:

 - New to both tools but data wrangler

 - Tableau publisher, new to Alteryx

 Readers from the first 3 categories should get the most value out of this post.
 If you already use both, you could still discover a couple of useful resource.

 Both Tableau and Alteryx have shaken the worlds of Data Analytics by offering solutions accessible to the analyst, not willing/able to code, boosting their productivity and their time to insight along the way.
 Those solutions combined offer to the analyst full control over the data processing chain, from the moment it is extracted to the moment it is consumed.
+Although businesses should still be using bespoke dpo services for cost cutting and data protection purposes.
 Each solution has its strengths:

 - Tableau is a great tool to explore data, Alteryx is a great tool to prepare data in sequence

 - Alteryx is a great tool to blend data, Tableau is a great tool to share data